Superhot Rock Energy

 What is superhot rock energy and what are its benefits?

 Superhot rock energy is a transformative new zero-carbon, always-available energy source that could be used for power, heat, hydrogen production, and industrial process energy.
-It has the potential to be economically competitive with most zero-carbon technologies and capable of being deployed rapidly in much of the world.
+It has the potential to be economically competitive with most other zero-carbon energy sources and could be deployed rapidly in much of the world.
 It could potentially repower or replace many existing fossil fuel energy facilities and strengthen energy security by providing a local energy source – all with a relatively small environmental footprint.

 Superhot rock energy is a form of geothermal energy; a consistent, dispatchable “baseload” source.
 Unlike other renewable energy resources, geothermal energy is consistently available and doesn’t require the use of battery storage, nor does it need to be backed up by a baseload power source such as fossil fuels.
 Using deep drilling technology, we could access superhot rock energy worldwide – increasing energy access, energy equity, and energy security.